<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://vayasleep.com/blog/?p=1084</guid>

 <description><![CDATA[<p>King and California king mattresses are the two largest standard mattress sizes you can buy.
 Large beds are great for couples, single sleepers who want to stretch out, and people with big bedrooms.
-Lots of people assume California king mattresses are larger than king mattresses, but this isn’t correct.
+Many people assume California king mattresses are larger than standard king mattresses, but this isn’t correct.
 California king mattresses are longer than [&#8230;]</p>

-<p>The post <a rel="nofollow" href="https://vayasleep.com/blog/king-vs-california-king-size-mattress/">King vs. California King Size Mattress</a> appeared first on <a rel="nofollow" href="https://vayasleep.com/blog">Vaya Blog</a>.</p>
+<p>The post <a rel="nofollow" href="https://vayasleep.com/blog/king-vs-california-king-size-mattress/">King vs California King Size Mattress</a> appeared first on <a rel="nofollow" href="https://vayasleep.com/blog">Vaya Blog</a>.</p>

 ]]></description>

-<h2>What is a King Mattress?</h2>
+<h2><strong>What is a King Mattress?</strong></h2>

 <p>A king mattress, also called an Eastern king, is 76 inches wide and 80 inches long.
 It’s the largest standard size mattress, with an overall surface area of 6080 square inches.
 Standard king size mattresses are the same size as two twin XL mattresses pushed together, also known as a split king mattress.</p>